-“Would you like to go somewhere for a cup of coffee, or a drink.
-I have to warn you if we go for a drink, that I don’t drink because booze and I are way to compatible.”
+“Would you like to go somewhere for a cup of coffee or a drink?
+I have to warn you if we go for a drink, that I don’t drink because booze and I are way too compatible.”

 She said; “Coffee will be fine, I go to lunch tomorrow at 12:30.
-There is a real nice place about 5 minutes walk from here.
+There is a real nice place about a 5 minute walk from here.
 Will that work?”

 “It will be great.
 I meet you at your office at 12:30 sharp.”

 We progressed from coffee to dinner to concerts, movies and plays.
 We did the dating and mating dance for 6 months.
 Then we did the meet the families.
-We dated for a little less then 9 months, We were at her parents house when I asked her to marry me.
+We dated for a little less than 9 months, we were at her parent’s house when I asked her to marry me.
 She sort of hesitated and asked me; “Are you sure that this is what you want?”